The School of Anaesthesia is responsible for the delivery of training in Anaesthesia in West, South, North/East Yorkshire and North Lincolnshire.

 Whilst the future effects of the recent Pandemic are still unknown, the School of Anaesthesia would like to say a big THANK YOU to all the trainees and trainers for their spectacular hard work so far, both clinically and in their dedication to their training and future careers.
 The busy summer ARCP season is over and the level of attainment and progression has been amazing by all trainees despite the changes to working conditions, working environment and the significant stresses of dealing with the outbreak.
 Thank you for being truly professional and it is an honour to work alongside you all.

-We are conscious of the potential for “information overload” and for any posted information to become rapidly out of date in this extremely fluid environment.
-Therefore, we have taken the decision to provide some general advice for all, and links to National resources for more specific guidance, rather than duplicate information on this site.
+If the current situation changes we are conscious of the potential for further “information overload” and for any posted information to become rapidly out of date again.
+Therefore, we will continue to provide some general advice for all, and links to National resources for more specific guidance, rather than duplicate information on this site.

-HEE have provided a hub for information relating to impacts of COVID on training HERE.
-There are links to GMC and Academy of Royal Colleges information from here too.
+HEE has provided a hub for information relating to impacts of COVID on training HERE, which includes links to GMC and Academy of Royal Colleges information also.